quepasajefe/trading-library/transcripts-raw/10-csd.md

-# CSD: Change in the State of Delivery - 2025 Models Series Lecture
+# CSD: Change in the State of Delivery - 2025 Model Series Lecture 10

 Hello there, I hope that you are doing well.
 Welcome to this new lecture of the 2025 Models series.
 This lecture is going to be on CSD—Change in the State of Delivery.